freebsd/freebsd-src/tools/pkgbase/README.md

-`metalog.lua` is a script that reads METALOG file created by pkgbase (make packages) and generates reports about the installed system and issues
+`metalog_reader.lua` is a script that reads METALOG file created by pkgbase (make packages) and generates reports about the installed system and issues